PetreVane/Claude-Knowledge-Base-Agent-with-RAG/README.md

 - No warranties or guarantees of any kind are provided, either expressed or implied.
 - Support for this prototype may be limited or unavailable.
 - Use of this prototype is at your own risk.
 We encourage you to report any issues or provide feedback to help improve future versions.

+## License

+This project is licensed under the MIT License - see the [LICENSE](customer-support-agent/LICENSE) file for details.